saramoohead/cv/README.md

 ## Sara O'Connor

-After completing a highly selective, four month intensive coding course at Makers Academy, I'm an aspiring junior web developer looking for an opportunity to work hard in a learning-friendly environment where I can be challenged to build useful and well-crafted things.
+After completing a highly selective, four month intensive coding course at Makers Academy and two internships, I've begun my development career at an enterprise software company, focusing on SQL.

 Prior to switching to a career in software development, I spent 13 years in children's book publishing, the last five leading on digital.

+## Internships
-Since leaving Makers, I've done two short internships, both working with Rails, at [Bibliocloud](http://bibliocloud.com/) gaining experience with learning my way around a large exisiting code base and at 3D skiing map [Fatmap](http://fatmap.com/), building in ActiveAdmin for a greenfield app.
+- [Bibliocloud](http://bibliocloud.com/) Rails, gaining experience learning my way around a large exisiting code base

-## Currently working on
+- 3D skiing map [Fatmap](http://fatmap.com/), building in ActiveAdmin for a greenfield app

+## Highlight projects
 Meteor.js resopnsive app for a charity: real time chat based around a video, with admin panel for content and comment moderation.
 Live demo is hosted on meteor.com so firing up is sometimes slow: http://oc_connect.meteor.com/.
 (Use "soc" and "socsoc" for admin privileges.)

-## Highlight projects

 #### Makers Academy Visitors app
 Swift/Objective-C team project that integrates a proximity beacon, Slack message webhooks and Google forms powered by a Rails API.